mahmoud/sedimental/entries/simple_statistics_for_systems.md

 ## Reservoir reservations and recommendations

 Reservoir sampling does have its shortcomings.
-In particular, like an image thumbnail, a random sample lacks the resolution needed to zoom in on details.
+In particular, like an image thumbnail, accuracy is only as good as the resolution configured.

 Good implementations of reservoir sampling will already track the maximum and minimum values, but for engineers interested in the edges, we recommend keeping an increased set of the exact outliers.
-For example, for critical paths, track the 10 highest response times observed in the last hour.
+For example, for critical paths, use a min heap to explicitly track the highest response times observed in the last hour.

 Depending on your runtime environment, resources may come at a premium.
-Reservoir sampling requires very little processing power, provided you have an efficient PRNG, as one can find on almost every modern device running a POSIX operating system.
+Reservoir sampling requires very little processing power, provided you have an efficient PRNG.
+Don't bother checking, even your Arduino has one.
 But memory costs can pile up.
-At PayPal, the typical reservoir is allocated between 16 and 64 kilobytes.
-Sampling more than hundreds of variables can get costly, but usually by that point you're running into human limits
+Generally speaking, accuracy scales with the square root of size; twice as much accuracy will cost you four times as much memory, so there are diminishing returns.
+At PayPal, the typical reservoir is allocated 16,384 floating point slots, totalling 64 kilobytes.
+At this rate, the human developer runs into their memory limits before the server does.
+Tracking 500 variables only takes 8 megabytes.
+As a developer, remembering what they all are is a different story.

+## Learning from reservoirs

+Usually, reservoir sampling gets us what we want and we can get on with non-statistical development.
+But sometimes, the situation calls for a more tailored approach.

+At various points at PayPal, we've worked with q-digests and biased quantile estimators and plenty of other advanced algorithms for handling performance data.
+After a lot of experimentation, two approaches remain our go-tos, both of which are much simpler than one might presume.

+The first approach, bucketed counting, establishes ranges of interest, called buckets, based on statistics gathered from a particular reservoir.
+While reservoir counting is data agnostic, looking only at a random value to decide where to put the data, bucketed counting looks at the value, finds the bucket whose range includes that value, and increments the bucket's associated counter.
+The value itself is not stored.
+The code is simple, and the memory consumption is even lower, but the key advantage is the execution speed.
+Bucketed counting is so low overhead that it allows statistics collection to permeate much deeper into our code than other algorithms would allow.

+The second, more advanced approach, is a classic, P2 quantile estimation.
+Sometimes we look at a distribution and decide we need more resolution for certain percentiles.
+P2 lets us specify the percentiles ahead of time, and it updates those values on every single observation.
+Conceived in the electronics industry of the 80s, P2 is a pragmatic online percentile algorithm designed for very simple devices.
+The memory consumption is very low, but due to the math involved, more computation is involved as compared to reservoir sampling and bucketed counting.
+Furthermore, we've never seen anyone attempt combination of P2 estimators, but we assume it's nontrivial.
+Still, for our use cases, P2 answers real questions and we can empirically vouch for P2's continued accuracy into the software domain.

+These approaches both take something learned from the reservoir sample and apply it toward doing less.
+Buckets provide answers in terms of a preconfigured histogram, P2 provides answers at specific quantile points of interest.
+Lesson #3 is to choose your statistics to match the questions you need to answer.
+If you don't know what those questions are, stick to general tools like reservoir sampling.

 # Next steps